dpiras/veloce/README.md

 Under construction.

+## Trained models

+You can find the available models in this folder (TBC).
+Training this model was done using [CosmoPower](https://github.com/alessiospuriomancini/cosmopower) and [CosmoPower-JAX](https://github.com/dpiras/cosmopower-jax), hence we are not sharing the training notebook here.
+[Reach out](https://github.com/dpiras/veloce/issues) if you would find it useful to train your own models!

 ## Contributing and contacts

 Feel free to [fork](https://github.com/dpiras/veloce/fork) this repository to work on it; otherwise, please [raise an issue](https://github.com/dpiras/veloce/issues) or contact [Davide Piras](mailto:dr.davide.piras@gmail.com).